 Certificate revocation is a process whereby the serial number of a Certificate is effectively blocklisted by adding the serial number and the date of the revocation to a Certificate Revocation List (CRL).
 The CRL itself will then be digitally signed with the same Private Key which originally signed the Certificate to be revoked.
 Adding a serial number to the CRL allows Relying Parties to establish that the lifecycle of a Certificate has ended.
-Issuing CAs may remove serial numbers once a Certificate has normally expired to promote more efficient CRL file size management, except for CodeSigning certificates (10 years after expiry).
 Prior to performing a revocation, Issuing CAs will verify the authenticity of the revocation request.